ngaylinn/endohiff/README.md

 its symbionts and lead them to achieve higher fitness scores than they would in a non-agential environment.

+***This is a work in progress!
+Our code is currently lagging behind what was used to generate the results in our paper, and is in need of significant refactoring.
+Many improvements coming soon.***

 ## Usage

 To run the code in this project, you must install the dependencies listed in